 It is not the fault of improper roof installation, or incorrect shingle selection by your Tampa Roofing Contractor.

 Sort of like a lawn being fertilized, this Black Algae is feeding on your roof, and spreading like a weed throughout your property!

-Owens Corning, the worlds largest asphalt shingle manufacturer, and many Tampa Roofing Contractors, feel that this Algae can cause premature granule loss w/o periodic non pressure roof cleaning, and considerably shorten the life of your residential or commercial Tampa Florida roof!
+Owens Corning, the worlds largest asphalt shingle manufacturer, Apple Roof Cleaning, and many Tampa Roofing Contractors, feel that this Algae can cause premature granule loss w/o periodic non pressure roof cleaning, and considerably shorten the life of your residential or commercial Tampa Florida roof!

 As your lighter colored asphalt or fiberglass roofing shingles are turned black by the accelerated growth of the Algae, they becomes less reflective, and retain more heat.

 This makes your air conditioner work harder to overcome the increased heat load, costing you money and increased discomfort.

 Roof Algae spreads itself by unseen, microscopic airborne spores, just like a dandelion weed.
 It is also spread by Birds, and other “roof visiting critters”, as they go from house to house.

 Your black roof algae infestation can and will easily spread to your neighbors home if roof cleaning w/o pressure washing is not performed.

 As you can now see, dirty shingle or barrel tile roofing is not just an eyesore, or something for your Tampa Homeowners Association, or Property Manager to complain about.

 It can and will compromise the efforts of your fellow homeowners to keep their own asphalt shingle or barrel tile roofs clean!